jimmio/costume_world/README.md

 # bubblewrap

-A simple tool to get heavily signatured offensive security tools past antivirus.
+A simple tool to get heavily signatured offensive security tools past antivirus solutions.

 ## What does it do?